 A common pest not only in grain bins, but also, mills, processing plants, warehouses, and kitchens.

-Sawtooth Grain Beetle: The female lays eggs singly or in small batches in food products, laying about 200 eggs in her lifetime.
-When the small, slender and white eggs hatch after about eight days, the emerging larvae crawl and feed on finely divided food particles.
+Sawtooth Grain Beetle Life Cycle: The female lays eggs singly or in small batches in food products, laying about 200 eggs in her lifetime.
+When the small, slender, and white eggs hatch after about eight days, the emerging larvae crawl and feed on finely divided food particles.
 It cannot feed on large particles such as whole grains.
 Adults usually live around 6 to 10 months.

-Merchant Grain Beetle: The females lay about 300 eggs in her lifetime, which are dropped loosely among grain kernels or tucked into a crevice in a kernel.
+Merchant Grain Beetle Life Cycle: The females lay about 300 eggs in her lifetime, which are dropped loosely among grain kernels or tucked into a crevice in a kernel.
 The tiny eggs are slender and white and hatch in three to five days when environmental conditions are optimal.
 The larvae emerge and crawl freely about the grain to feed on broken kernels.
 Total development from egg to adult requires about three to four weeks.

 Although broken kernels are the preferred food of both species, sound kernels will sometimes be penetrated and fed on.
 The dry weight of grain may be reduced, but total weight may increase because of water absorption caused by the metabolic processes of insect populations.
 Molds may begin to grow on the gain, further reducing grain quality and value.
 The presence of live insects and/or insect parts can also result in a reduction of grain value.
 In some cases, grain can be rejected.

 Sanitize: Properly sanitize grain bins before introducing new grain.
 Good sanitation involves the removal of old grain and dust in and around the grain bin, including removal of old grain from corners, floors, and walls.
 Any grain remaining when a bin is emptied can harbor insect infestations which will move into the new grain.